OrionReed/orionreed.com/src/posts/qrtp.md

 date: 2025-07-12
 ---

-Back in March I was exploring the feasibility of doing WebRTC handshakes over unusual but readily available transports as part of the [folkjs](https://folkjs.org) project.
+Back in March, I was exploring the feasibility of doing WebRTC handshakes over unusual but readily available transports as part of the [folkjs](https://folkjs.org) project.
 I explored [MQTT](https://en.wikipedia.org/wiki/MQTT), [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent), audio, and QR Codes.
 The silliness of using QR codes for data transfer seemed to strike a chord with some [people on Twitter](https://x.com/OrionReedOne/status/1901383095648927881) so I figured I would write down how this worked and the improvements I found along the way.

-I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so this post is doubling as a practice round of sorts to get into the habit of writing more.
+I recently transitioned into [full-time research](https://bsky.app/profile/orionreed.com/post/3lt5jj4hfjc2j), so this post is also doubling as a practice round of sorts to get into the habit of writing things down.

 ## Chunks, Headers, Acks

 To establish a WebRTC connection you need to exchange [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol) data.
 This can be 1-3 KB, depending on your needs.
-While QR codes can hold almost 3 KB of data in practice it can be challenging to scan codes this large with your phone.
-It is _possible_ to reduce the SDP size down to around ~150 bytes, but I had not figured that out at the time.
+While QR codes can hold almost 3 KB of data, in practice it can be challenging to scan codes this large with your phone.
+It is _possible_ to reduce the SDP size down to around ~150 bytes, but I didn't know this at the time.

-For use QR codes for WebRTC handshakes we need to send a few kilobytes of data, both directions.
+To use QR codes for WebRTC handshakes we need to send a few kilobytes of data, both directions.
 One device sends an SDP _offer_ and the other device responds with an _answer_.
 The design I landed on for this is as follows:

 1. Device $A$ splits its message into QR-sized chunks
 2. Device $B$ receives the first chunk and updates an acknowledgement hash (ack) in the QR header